mkolodner/DynamicGaugeTargets/README.md

 # DynamicGaugeTargets

+**Go to the [project wiki](https://github.com/mkolodner/DynamicGaugeTargets/wiki) for install instructions, all documentation and user-focused content.**

 This repo demonstrates creating an object (DashboardTarget) for storing target numbers for [dashboard Dynamic Gauge components](https://help.salesforce.com/s/articleView?id=sf.dashboards_lex_chart_gauge.htm&type=5).
-Go to the [project wiki](https://github.com/mkolodner/DynamicGaugeTargets/wiki) for install instructions, all documentation and user-focused content.
 Here within the repo (and this ReadMe) you will only find information about using the actual repo's code.

 There is a dependency on UnofficialSF's flow component for using SQOL (https://unofficialsf.com/a-graphical-soql-query-builder-for-flow/) which gets automatically installed in scratch orgs.